 Optimal number of utterances

-Currently, you can only pull a maximum of 500 messages at a time.
-If you classify 5 messages as an intent out of that set, you will need to pull 5x more data to get enough training utterances for that intent.
+Note: Currently, you can only pull a maximum of 500 messages at a time.
+If you classify five messages as an intent out of that set, you will need to pull five times more data to get enough training utterances for that intent.

 Avoid duplicate keywords or duplicating the same pattern across your data.
 LP-NLU models take a variety of things into account in predicting labels; trying to guess what those would be will lead to poor results.
 A better approach is to include diverse utterances created by actual customers.